By: Kendall Jones on September 23rd, 2021

 General contractors find work in several ways: open bidding, negotiated contracts, submitting proposals, design-build contracts, etc. Regardless of the solicitation method, they all have one thing in common, the general contractor will need to subcontract out some, or all, of the work to trade contractors and other vendors.

 Bid management is a time-consuming process.
-As a general contractor you spend hours prequalifying subcontractors, creating Invitations to Bid (ITBs), and providing each invited bidder with the information, plans, and specifications they need to submit a accurate bid.
+As a general contractor you spend hours prequalifying subcontractors, creating Invitations to Bid (ITBs), and providing each invited bidder with the information, plans, and specifications they need to submit an accurate bid or proposal.
 And that's just for one project.
 Not to mention all the follow-up calls, emails, and addenda with your subs to ensure adequate bid coverage for each trade.

 Keeping track of all the information flowing back and forth with all parties is about as easy as herding cats.
-This is why general contractors who use a bid management software can not only bring order out of chaos, but they also can get a leg up on their competition and come out the victor on bid day.
+This is why general contractors who use bid management software can not only bring order out of chaos, but they also can get a leg up on their competition and come out the victor on bid day.

 Here’s a look at some of the benefits of using bid management software.